 Wing and Tail Collection — at the Slater Museum of Natural History

-The Kingbird journal archive by The New York State Ornithological Association (NYSOA)
+journal archive: Kingbird by The NYS Ornithological Association

 This unique research and educational resource, incorporating 57 years (229 issues) of the journal, demonstrates NYSOA’s commitment to its mission to “further the study of bird life and to disseminate knowledge thereof.”
 According to NYSOA president Carena Pooth, the Association expects that the data base will not only serve as a rich source of information for studies already underway but also stimulate new work on the birds of New York State.
 Being able to find specific information quickly with a computer will save researchers the countless hours of work that were previously necessary when sifting through hundreds of paper issues of The Kingbird.